 Hotels aren’t always the cheapest or easiest option for groups.
 Consider renting an entire house or apartment so you can all hang out, have group dinners and stay together.

-Places like Las Vegas, New Orleans and Nashville are great places for groups if you want to keep moving and do new activities.
+Places like Las Vegas, New Orleans and Philadelphia are great places for groups if you want to keep moving and do new activities.
 Big cities have plenty of tours, experiences and shows for larger groups.
 You could also spend some time at a ski resort or campground for a quieter experience, where you can go fishing, hiking and more as a group.

 With such a large crew with you, it helps to budget — especially if you’re going to one of those big cities.
 Budgeting in Las Vegas or Nashville is very different from budgeting in smaller areas.
 Plan out your trip carefully to avoid any surprise expenses.
 Consider using an app that will help you split bills evenly, and check for group discounts on your activities.